Last updated on December 27, 2024

 Arclight Phoenix | Illustration by Slawomir Maniak

-WotC is always releasing new MTG products designed for players who don’t have a big enough collection to build their own decks.
-They usually come in the form of Intro and Challenger decks.
+WotC occasionally releases new MTG products designed for players who donโt have a big enough collection to build their own decks.
+They usually come in the form of Intro and Challenger decks, and 2024 saw the release of the Foundations Starter Collection.

-We saw the release of four new Standard Challenger decks and four new Pioneer Challenger decks in 2022 alone.
-The objective of these precons is to be competitive right out of the box in a given format, to at least challenge your friends and at the FNM level.
+A Challenger Deck is a preconstructed 60-card deck with a 15-card sideboard filled with heavily-played cards in a specific format.
+The objective of these precons is to be competitive right out of the box in a given format, to at least challenge your friends and hold their own at the FNM level.

 Adjusting to the meta and competing at the highest level is an entirely different task.
 Another good resource from these decks is that certain competitive staples get reprinted, so these decks have more valuable cards including rares and mythics alongside pricey uncommons.
-These cards can be played in multiple formats from Standard to Pioneer to Modern and EDH.
+These cards can be played in multiple formats, sometimes in Standard and Pioneer, and almost always in Modern and EDH.

-But which of these Challenger decks stands as the best among them?
+But which of these Challenger decks stand as the best among them?
 Are they even worth your consideration?
-Let’s jump in and find out!
+Let's jump in and find out!

 Best Overall

 The best pick overall goes to the Izzet Phoenix Pioneer deck.
-It provides the most value, a deck that’s competitive out of the box, and it’s going to be good for years to come.
+It features a phoenix doing the phoenix rebirth thing, provides the most value, a deck thatโs competitive out of the box, and continues to be a top-tier pick in present-day Pioneer.

 - 1 battle-ready 60-card MTG Pioneer 2022 Challenger Deck